sateffen/nodgine/README.md

 ## Dependencies ##

-An important note to the dependencies: To use the nodgine you *have to* use nodejs 4.0 or newer!
-This library uses ES6 syntax like classes and Promises, so any older version is not supported, nor tested.
+An important note to the dependencies: To use the nodgine you **have to** use nodejs 4.0 or higher!
+This library uses ES6 syntax like Classes and Promises, so any older version is not supported, nor tested.
+To see the tested versions see the faq.

 ## Why does it exist? ##